bright/new-www/content/jobs/site-reliability-engineer.md

 ## preferred skills and qualifications  ✅

+* at least 4-5 years of commercial experience in the field of software engineering
-* good knowledge and experience with CI/CD
+* good practical knowledge of CI/CD
 * experience with Kubernetes, Terraform and Docker in production
 * experience in Cloud infrastructure - preferably AWS
+* knowledge of at least one programming language e.g. TypeScriptc/Java/Koltin/other
 * the ability to work independently as well as in a team
 * empathy, open mind and positive approach to new challenges
 * very good communication skills in English and Polish (both written and spoken)

 ## nice-to-haves

-* experience with reliable multi-region architectures
-* knowledge of TypeScript or Java/Kotlin
+* experience in working in a security-focused role
+* an industry-recognised certification in security

 ## what you will find in our Bright Team 🧡